wasdi-cloud/COPLAC-Hydromet-Hazards/high_level_description/flood_frequency.rst

 **Service Description:**

-This service is applied over a user-defined time window, potentially spanning a season or multiple years, to generate a time series of flood extent maps and associated statistics (i.e., the empirical flood frequency map).
+This service is applied over a specified time window, potentially spanning a season or multiple years, to generate a time series of flood extent maps and associated statistics (i.e., the empirical flood frequency map).
 It leverages SAR and Optical Sentinel imagery covering the Area of Interest (AOI) specified by the user.